Resource

 release function; any composed resources that are already acquired are guaranteed

-to release as expected.
+to be released as expected.

 Interfacing with Java